ivorinfo/iw/services.md

 If you would like to book me for an interview, or podcast please [book a time](https://calendly.com/ivor_williams/initial-end-of-life-consultation-clone-1) and we can have a chat.

+---

+### What others say about working with me

+"Ivor is a really profound communicator about a range of things that many people consider 'sensitive'.
+He is very thoughtful about how he hold his wisdom on a topic that wider society/others have considerably less comfort or experience talking about."
+– Iona Lawrence, co-founder The Decelerator and the Jo Cox Foundation